wp-plugins/robo-gallery/readme.txt

 If you have some conflict in gallery back end you can sort it with new compatibility option.
 If combo box element do not drop down you can switch between classic and modern style, as result you can avoid conflict with another code.

-= Is it possible create gallery in Wordpress post with Gallery? =

-Yes, you can insert gallery into post with shortcode tag

-= How to change quality of the gallery thumbnails? =

-Quality of the gallery thumbnails could be easily changed in gallery size option / thumbnails options / source

 = How to customize hover effect? =

 In gallery settings you can find hover type options.
 In settings of the gallery you can select custom hover effect settings or even template for customization of the gallery thumbnails hover